-Please contact Selin Bulbul for the full 2013 Country Commercial Guide.
+Please contact Selin Bulbul for the full 2014 Country Commercial Guide.

 The Republic of Turkey is a complex and challenging market requiring adaptability and persistence.

 U.S. exporters face many of the same challenges that exist in other semi-developed countries, such as contradictory policies, regulations and documentation requirements, lack of transparency in tenders and other procurement decisions, and a time consuming, unpredictable judiciary and legal and regulatory framework.

 While there are many significant opportunities for U.S. companies in Turkey, there are also obstacles impeding entrance into the market.
 Any market entry strategy for Turkey should begin with a thorough understanding of the costs and benefits to doing business in Turkey.